-- Be prepared to supply the email address and activation key that were used during initial registration. - To ensure easy recovery in case of errors, take a snapshot of the current configuration before updating.
+Be prepared to supply the email address and activation key that were used during appliance registration.
+Product upgrades require a new activation key.

+To ensure easy recovery in case of errors, take a snapshot of the current configuration before updating.